neuralmagic/deepsparse/docs/use-cases/nlp/token-classification.md

 #  TokenClassificationResult(entity='MISC', score=0.9991180896759033, word='italian', start=72, end=79, index=None, is_grouped=True)]]
 ```

-In comparison, here is the standard output withe no aggregation:
+In comparison, here is the standard output with no aggregation:

 ```python
 from deepsparse import Pipeline